 Breast Health Patient Support Services

-This project includes genetic counseling and testing, a video designed for patient education for pre-operative breast surgery patients, low-cost mammograms for underinsured and uninsured women, mammogram reminder cards and a breast cancer patient education handbook for record-keeping during the diagnosis, treatment and recovery process.
+The Breast Health Patient Support Services project will include genetic counseling and testing services, low-cost mammograms for under and uninsured women, mammogram reminder cards and a breast cancer patient education handbook.

 CANCER SUPPORT COMMUNITY ATLANTA